monkeCode/bash-commands-seq-to-seq/README.md

 ## Overview

 This project implements a machine learning system that translates natural language requests into executable bash commands.
-The model is based on T5-small architecture, fine-tuned on a carefully curated dataset of bash commands and their natural language descriptions.
+The model is based on the T5-small architecture and has been fine-tuned on a carefully curated dataset of bash commands paired with their natural language descriptions.

 ## Model Architecture

-- **Base Model**: T5-small
+- **Base Model**: T5-small (60M parameters)
-- **Task**: Sequence-to-sequence translation (text → bash command)
+- **Task**: Sequence-to-sequence translation (natural language → bash command)
 - **Framework**: PyTorch Lightning with Hugging Face Transformers
 - **Training Strategy**: Fine-tuning with early stopping and best model checkpointing